enel-gdh-educational/katacoda-scenarios/docker/part2/intro.md

 3. How Docker layering really works and how to use that in our favor

 4. How to use an Enel private library inside a Docker container

+**NOTE:** Katacoda is preparing your environment.
+It can take a while.
+When the preparation is over, you will have a ready to use shell and a text editor.